+MI has comprehensive protections against SMB.
+'Comprehensive' SMB protections include emergency departments and hospitals, apply to all insurance types, hold consumers harmless/prevent balance billing and adopt adequate payment standard or dispute resolution process.
+States with only some of these policies have 'partial' protections.
 The federal No Surprises Act prohibits surprise medical billing in most plans effective January 2022.
 However, it does not cover ground ambulances which often result in surprise bills.
-States can still implement protections in this area-13% of ground ambulance rides in ND charged to commercial insurance plans had the potential for surprise medical billing (ND had a small sample size [160] compared to other states, so interpret percentage with caution).
+States can still implement protections in this area-52% of ground ambulance rides in MI charged to commercial insurance plans had the potential for surprise medical billing.